Leonardo-Ding/gpu_sgemm/README.md

 This is a simple demo about how to optimize the gemm on Nvidia gpu platform with using sass level optimization trick.
+Enviroment:

-Enviroment: Ubuntu 16.04/14.04(other Linux os may be OK)
+    Ubuntu 16.04/14.04(other Linux os may be OK)

 Software required:

     cuda 8.0

     cmake 2.8 or above

     perl

+Hardware required:

+    Nvidia pascal architecture gpu(such as GTX1080/1070, Titan X, Tesla P4/P40/P100)

 We first write a cuda-c level code in matrixMul_cuda dir.
 Firstly, this is a 'NT'(C = A*B, A is a column-majored matrix, B is a row-majored matrix) format doing gemm operation.
 Secondly, ouput C is 64x64 tile format, input A and B is 64x8 format, and we use 64 cuda threads to do it.